 4.2.2 Used Model(s)

 Intrigued by their claims, I wanted to test DMoN on my own knowledge graph.
 Therefore, with the help of PyTorch Geometric I wrote a script to run this method on my own KG.
 This script can be found in src/GNN_Handler.py.
-PyTorch Geometric was chosen over other Frameworks like DGl and Graphnets due its high compatability (seamless integration into the PyTorch ecosystem), its dedicated CUDA kernels for sparse data and mini-batch, its strong community support and its research-orientation.
+PyTorch Geometric was chosen over other frameworks like DGl and Graphnets due its high compatability (seamless integration into the PyTorch ecosystem), its dedicated CUDA kernels for sparse data and mini-batch, its strong community support and its research-orientation.

 4.2.3 GNN Results